webtechnick/CakePHP-Seo-Plugin/readme.markdown

 * Scrapper Banning administration, complete with honeyPot baiting for scrappers to ban themselves.

 ## Changelog
+* 5.0.0 New Levenshtein Distance formula to best guess the appropriate 301 based off the 404 request.
+				This only happens if it's active in the config (default false), and no 301 redirect rules would catch it
 * 4.5.1 Fixed a bug where wildcard uri's would match anywhere in the url instead of from the base.
         /user* would match /users/login as well as /admin/users/login.
 That is not the desired result.
 * 4.5.0 New Seo Canonical gives an SEO the ability to Canonical link any url much like the Seo Title tool